pennyether/contracts/README.md

 			- Dividends can be claimed at any time by calling `.collectDividends()` from an account with a balance.
 			- Owed dividends can be viewed by calling `.getCollectableDividends(<address>)` by anyone.
 	- After the crowdsale:
 		- Allows tokens to be burned.
-This will remove bankroll from `Treasury` and refund user.
-It will also burn `TokenLocker` tokens, to sure `TokenLocker` balance stays at 10% of `totalSupply`
+This will remove bankroll from `Treasury` and refund the user.
+It will also burn `TokenLocker` tokens to ensure `TokenLocker` balance stays at 10% of `totalSupply`
 - **Treasury.sol**: Holds the bankroll, pays dividends on demand.
 	- Is able to fund `MainController` a limited amount per day.
 		- Note: the address of `MainController` is determined via the `Registry`, *all other addresses are permanent, meaning the owners cannot change how dividends, burning, etc, will work*.